AqwamCreates/DataPredict/docs/BasicTutorials/RedundantModels.md

 ```

+You can also replace binary regression with linear regression as well, but to keep the tutorial simple, I chose Gamma regression due to only requiring logarithm and exponent values handling.

 That's all I have to show for today.
 As you can see, you all were sold a lie that you need specialized models for handling complex cases.

 I just proved you otherwise.
 Keep this in mind.

+Keep it simple.
+Keep it instant.

+Nothing can beat a closed-form linear regression with some data transformation.